mrdavemorgan/RegistrationForm/README.md

     If you want to edit the email message or make changes to the logic, edit this file.
 (Look for "customize here" comments.)

+* includes/pagetemplate.php

+    Edit this file to customize the HTML layout of the site's pages.

 * includes/class.phpmailer.php

     This script uses PHPMailer to send emails.
 See:http://sourceforge.net/projects/phpmailer/